annefou/2022-07-27-ttt-online-CEST/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 root: .               # DON'T CHANGE THIS EITHER.
 (THANK YOU.)
-country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
+country: "online"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
-language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
+language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
-humandate: "FIXME"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "July 27-28, 2022"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "FIXME"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "9:00 am - 5:00 pm CEST"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: FIXME      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2022-07-27      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: FIXME        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2022-07-28        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["FIXME"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Lieke Deboer", "Anne Fouilloux"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["FIXME"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: [""]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-contact: ["fixme@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+contact: ["annefou@geo.uio.no"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-etherpad:             # optional: URL for the workshop Etherpad if there is one
+etherpad: https://pad.carpentries.org/2022-07-27-ttt-online-CEST            # optional: URL for the workshop Etherpad if there is one
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 locations:            # for online events, delete the second section below. for in-person events, customize the second section and delete the first section.
   - venue: "Online"
     address: ""

-  - venue: "Euphoria University"
-    address: "Room A, 123 Forth Street, Blimingen, Euphoria"
-    latlng: "41.7901128,-87.6007318"

 ---

 <!-- See instructions in the comments below for how to edit specific sections of this workshop template. -->